JimDesu/basis-lang/spec.md

 **Statement-granular atomicity.** The copy-restore boundary is the statement, not the individual call.
 For each slot bound writeable (CREATE or UPDATE) anywhere in a statement's desugared sequence, the frame materializes one **working copy** at the statement's first binding of that slot; every subsequent binding of the slot within the statement &mdash; UPDATE copy-ins and READ views alike &mdash; resolves against the working copy as of that textual point.
 The real slot is written exactly once, on the statement's **success edge**, in the same commit that delivers the statement's LHS (&sect;7.18): a statement commits nothing until it succeeds.
 Failure anywhere in the statement discards the working copies, leaving every slot bit-identical to its statement-entry state.
 Success-edge results are observably identical to per-call write-back &mdash; the boundary strictly strengthens the failure edge &mdash; and failure-atomicity lifts from call granularity to statement granularity compositionally (principle 4, now true of whole statements).

 Three consequences pin the mechanics.
-Same-slot READs within the statement go through the working copy, so textual-order visibility is exact: in `f: ctx, (g: &ctx, x)`, the READ binding of `ctx` supplied to `f` sees the post-`g` working copy.
-Invoking a command-typed value carrying an `&`-capture of a working-copied slot, within the statement, is a static error: the invocation's own copy-restore against the real slot would race the statement-end join into a lost update &mdash; the tracking is the capture-list machinery of &sect;6.9, and the rule has the same shape as the stale-capture rule for boxed slots (&sect;6.14).
+Same-slot READs within the statement go through the working copy, so textual-order visibility is exact: in `f: ctx, (g: ctx, x)` where `g` binds `ctx` UPDATE by signature, the READ binding of `ctx` supplied to `f` sees the post-`g` working copy.
+Invoking a command-typed value carrying an UPDATE-mode capture of a working-copied slot, within the statement, is a static error: the invocation's own copy-restore against the real slot would race the statement-end join into a lost update &mdash; the tracking is the capture-list machinery of &sect;6.9, and the rule has the same shape as the stale-capture rule for boxed slots (&sect;6.14).
 A single-call statement degenerates to the per-call semantics at zero cost, because the working copy *is* the call's own copy; the mechanism is pay-per-use &mdash; one extra slot and one final join, only in multi-call statements with writeable bindings, and only for the bound slots.

 The statement is the smallest instance of a general mechanism.
 A **`.stage` block** (&sect;3.17) is a programmer-placed boundary with the same semantics at block granularity: working copies per touched outer slot, textual-order resolution, one success-edge join, discard on failure.
 Boundaries compose by one rule: **every boundary joins into the nearest enclosing boundary; the real slot is the outermost.** A statement inside a staged block joins into the block's working copies; nested staged blocks join into the enclosing block's copies, LIFO.